 “Do we all go home and take a nap?”

-The answer is perhaps to the nap and a definite NO to stopping the process.
+The answer is perhaps yes to the nap and a definite no to stopping the process.
 Even with the delay, many – if not most – insurers will still struggle to finish before the deadline.